• Skip to main content

 The Charter Arms Patriot was a short-lived line of revolvers chambered for the .327 Federal Magnum.
 In all, three Patriot models were manufactured between 2008 and 2011.
 The three models were the standard model, the Target Patriot and the Crimson Patriot.

-The standard model patriot was a 2.2″ barreled revolver with a cylinder that held six shots.
+The standard model Patriot was a 2.2″ barreled revolver with a cylinder that held six shots.
 It had a fixed ramp front sight and a foxed notch rear sight.

 Due to the relatively short barrel, it appears the gun was designed for concealed carry.
 Unlike the company’s Off Duty revolver, the Patriot had an exposed hammer, allowing the shooter to work the gun in double-action or single-action modes.